red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ### Final Cleanup

-Let's verified the physical volumes that were dynamically provisioned for the OSDs we removed have been removed.
+Verify the physical volumes that were dynamically provisioned for the OSDs we removed have been deleted.

 ~~~
 $ oc get pvc -n openshift-storage| grep deviceset